Mortimer Fleishhacker House: Property and landscaping

 In 1911, Fleishhacker Sr. and his wife Bella Gerstle Fleishhacker (1875–1963), commissioned Charles Sumner Greene of the architectural firm Greene and Greene to design a country home for them on a 45-acre property.
 This was the largest of all Greene and Greene designs.
 The interior of the house was designed by Elsie de Wolfe and the San Francisco design house of Vickery, Atkins and Torrey.
 When designing the home, Greene also took into account the design of the landscaping and the driveway.

 The property's rolling green lawns were inspired by the Fountains Abbey of Studley Royal Park in 18th-century England, which Greene had visited in 1909.
-The garden has natural materials used and design elements that complement the landscape such as terraces, walls, arcades, balustrades, and planting urns.
+The garden has used natural materials and design elements that complement the landscape such as terraces, walls, arcades, balustrades, and planting urns.
 Over the years, the Fleishhacker family built out the estate, adding new structures and land.

 Modern history

 The property was used to host family weddings, corporate retreats, and historic summits; including a United Nations 20th-anniversary gala in 1965.
 The estate was filmed as the Martin family home in the 1999 film Bicentennial Man.
-As of 2019, the estate is 74-acres in size.

-As of 2025, the house was sold in September for 85 million and remains a private residence.

 Theranos CEO Elizabeth Holmes rented a house on the property with her partner from March 2021 until November 2022.

+In 2025, the house was sold for $85 million and remains a private residence, with its original 74-acre parcel intact.